Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 This tells us that instead of picking E2 ∼ [L, 0, 0]A , we would have to look at an earlier event (for the rod’s right end) in A:

-E2R ∼ [ L, yR,A, -νx / c2 • L ]A in A. The y-coordinate of this event has to be adapted because the rod’s right end has not yet reached yA = 0 at this earlier time
+E2R ∼ [ L, νx*vy / c2 • L, -νx / c2 • L ]A in A. The y-coordinate of this event has to be adapted because the rod’s right end has not yet reached yA = 0 at this earlier time

-We now transform this particular event E2R from frame A to B to get the following coordinates in B:
+We now transform our particular event E2R from frame A to B to get the following coordinates in B:

 \[ \begin{align} \pmb{\operatorname{ B :}} \quad \pmb{\operatorname{E2R}} \,:\, x_{r,r,B}|_{E2R} \, &= \, x_{r,r,B\,}(t_B=0) \\ &= \gamma_x \,L \,(1 – {\nu_x^2 \over c^2} ) = {1 \over \gamma_x} \, L \,,\\[10pt] y_{r,r,B}|_{E2R} \, &= \, y_{r,r,B\,}(t_B=0) \,, \\ &=\, y_{r,r,A\,}(t_A=0) \, = \, {\nu_x * v_y \over c^2 } * L \\[10pt] t_{r,r,B}|_{E2R} \, &= 0 \end{align} \]

-We now can directly conclude from the resulting xB-coordinate: This would indeed have given us the expected length contraction in x-direction!
+We now can directly conclude from the resulting xB-coordinate: This procedure indeed gives us the expected length contraction in x-direction!

 \[ \begin{align} \pmb{\operatorname{Frame\, B :}} \quad \Delta_{x,R,B} \, &= \, x_{r,r,B}|_{E2R} – x_{r,l,B}|_{E1} = {1 \over \gamma_x} \, L \,, \\[8pt] \Delta_{y,R,B} \, &= \,y_{r,r,B}|_{E2R} – y_{r,l,B}|_{E1} = {\nu_x * v_y \over c^2 } * L \,. \end{align}\]